0xnullb0dy/Docs/homelab/Homelab-Server-VM-Specs.md

 > above.
 Update each row from "planned" to built once the VM actually exists, and
 > confirm real specs match what was planned.

-> [!note] Wazuh dropped in favor of Splunk (July 6, 2026)
+> [!note] Wazuh dropped in favor of Splunk as SIEM (July 6, 2026)
+> The *full* Wazuh stack (manager + wazuh-indexer + wazuh-dashboard) was evaluated
-> Wazuh was evaluated and fully removed from the stack — Splunk was kept instead
+> and removed as the primary SIEM — Splunk was kept instead since it appears far more
-> since it appears far more often on SOC analyst / security engineer job
+> often on SOC analyst / security engineer job descriptions and SPL is a directly
-> descriptions and SPL is a directly testable interview skill.
-The VM at
-> `10.40.40.12` wasn't rebuilt, just repurposed: Wazuh packages removed, Splunk
+> testable interview skill.
+The VM at `10.40.40.12` wasn't rebuilt, just repurposed:
-> Enterprise installed in their place.
-See `Homelab-SOC-Build-Plan.md`'s
+> Wazuh packages removed, Splunk Enterprise installed in their place.
+See
-> Troubleshooting Log for the full (now-deprecated) Wazuh install saga, kept for
+> `Homelab-SOC-Build-Plan.md`'s Troubleshooting Log for the full (now-deprecated)
-> historical reference.
+> Wazuh install saga, kept for historical reference.
+>
+> **This is not contradicted by the Wazuh EDR VM below.** After two failed attempts
+> at an EDR tool (jymcheong/OpenEDR — abandoned fork; ComodoSecurity/openedr — no
+> real self-hosted docs, vendor pushes its paid cloud platform instead), Wazuh came
+> back into the stack in a deliberately narrow role: manager + agent only, at
+> `10.40.40.13`, with no indexer and no dashboard installed.
+It forwards alerts into
+> Splunk exactly like Sysmon/Auditd do — Splunk remains the only SIEM/dashboard in
+> the whole build.
+See SOC Build Plan Phase 3 for the full reasoning.

 > [!note] Why the SOC stack is split across two hosts
-> Splunk's indexer and OpenEDR's ELK-style backend are both meaningful resource
+> Splunk's indexer is the heaviest resource consumer in this stack — stacking
-> consumers — stacking everything on one Proxmox host risks starving both.
-Bigmox
+> everything on one Proxmox host risks starving it.
+Bigmox (direct LAN 2 connection,
-> (direct LAN 2 connection) carries Splunk + Ansible/Semaphore + the future SOAR
+> 31.29 GiB RAM) carries Splunk + OpenVAS + the future SOAR instance; Minimox
+> (15.34 GiB RAM) carries the Wazuh EDR manager (deliberately light now that there's
-> instance; Minimox carries OpenEDR + OpenVAS.
-One host going down doesn't take out
+> no indexer/dashboard on it) + Ansible/Semaphore.
+One host going down doesn't take
-> the entire monitoring/scanning capability at once.
+> out the entire monitoring/scanning capability at once.
+>
+> **Updated (July 2026):** OpenVAS and Ansible swapped hosts from the original
+> split — OpenVAS outgrew Minimox's smaller RAM pool once real scan load exceeded
+> its original 4 GB allocation, so it moved to Bigmox; Ansible (light at 2 GB)
+> moved to Minimox in its place.
+See the Decision callout above and SOC Build
+> Plan Phase 4 for the full math.

 > [!note] Splunk VM resource sizing — right-sizing pending
 > The VM's original 8 vCPU / 16 GB / 50 GB was sized for Wazuh's indexer + dashboard